 There are two independent spatial reuse modes, one called OBSS_PD-based spatial reuse and the other called SRP-based spatial reuse.(#5480)

 (#5163)An HE AP participating in spatial reuse may request an associated non-AP HE STA to gather information regarding the neighborhood by sending a Beacon request (see 9.4.2.21.7 (Beacon request)) by following the procedure described in 11.11 (Radio measurement procedures).
-An HE AP shall not set a measurement mode in a Beacon request to an associated STA to a mode that the STA has not explicitly indicated support for via the RM Enabled Capabilities element (see 9.4.2.45 (RM Enabled Capabilities element)).
-An HE AP that sends a Beacon request:
+An HE AP shall not set a measurement mode in a Beacon request to an associated STA to a mode for which the STA has not explicitly indicated support (12017) via the RM Enabled Capabilities element (see 9.4.2.45 (RM Enabled Capabilities element)).
+An HE AP that sends a Beacon request for this purpose (#11770):

 May request that the non-AP HE STA gather information of BSSs matching a particular BSSID and/or SSID.